186755/01-Directions/README.md

 # Class work
-This is where I am posting the final work I have completed for this course.
+This is where I am posting the work I have completed for this course.